scottcreynolds/giphy-gopher/README.md

 Yes.

 The tradeoff here for time was to abstract it away into an environment variable utilizing `.env`, but I checked the .env into the repo because I didn't want to make you go get your own key or do anything that would make this hard to run out of the box.

+>>**TIL** if you have something in your global `.gitignore`, such as `.env`, you can unignore in a local `.gitignore` by adding `!` in front of the file name.
+Which seems like basic info but in over a decade of using git I guess I've never had to do that because it's kinda weird if you think about it.

 And yes, even if the `.env` file wasn't in the repo, the key is still available to anyone who knows how to use the network tab in their browser's dev tools.